RasaHQ/rasa-x-demo/README.md

 ## Demo Rasa Enterprise App
-This is a repository showing an example bot and the setup needed to run it with Rasa X.
+This is a repository showing an example bot and the setup needed to run it with Rasa Enterprise.

 ## Development Internals